michaelrbock/bradfield-architecture/session-1/notes.md

     * Underflow errors in floats = getting too close to 0 (e.g. when you divide by 2 too many times), it's too small.
     * You can do this with positive or negative numbers.
 This is how you get `-0`.
 * Exceeding the call stack (stack overflow).
 Running out of space that stores the state of your function.
 Use stack for: function calls, closures, recursion.
-    * To "pop" the stack, just increment the *stack pointer* to poin to the next frame (don't zero-out the frame itself).
+    * To "pop" the stack, just increment the *stack pointer* to point to the next frame (don't zero-out the frame itself).
     * The OS smartly doesn't zero-out data until its needed next.

 The ALU operates on *input* registers and outputs to registers as well.